-FSEOG is for undergraduates with exceptional need with a low EFC who have not earned a bachelor's or professional degree.
+FSEOG is for undergraduates with exceptional need with an EFC of 1000 or less for the 2011-2012 Academic Year, and who have not earned a bachelor's or professional degree.
 As with other grants, an FSEOG does not have to be paid back.